Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 Description: changing the print statements to say "Hi roopa" when publishing to the cloud.

+Reflections:

+I tried changing a few variables in the provided files, mainly the timing for the LED blinking and some of the log statements.
 I don't have much knowledge on circuits, so it was hard for me to think about adding other elements to the breadboard and how I would do that other than pattern-matching what was already provided.
-I felt that the code in the introductory tutorials was fairly basic, so I didn't think there was much to change other than periodicity intervals or print statements.
+I felt that the code in the introductory tutorials was fairly basic, so I didn't think there was much to change or experiment with other than periodicity intervals or print statements.

 Speculations: